ziglang/www.ziglang.org/content/news/goodbye-cpp/index.md

  * The old one, written in 80,000 lines of C++, plus sharing Zig code with the new one.
  * The new one, written in 250,000 lines of Zig.

-The new one is faster, uses less memory, and is actively maintained and enhanced.
+The new one was faster, used less memory, and was actively maintained and enhanced.
 Meanwhile, nobody wanted to touch the old one, but it was required to build the new one from source.